-Candidate's Personal Information

-Name: - []

-Address: State Zip -

-Email: •

-Pack No District:

-Council Name:

-Tenure

-Within a five-year period, complete at least three years of regis Cubmaster plus two years as a registered Cubmaster.
-(This ca
+Within a five-year period, complete at least three years of registered tenure as a Cubmaster or one year as a registered assistant Cubmaster plus two years as a registered Cubmaster.
+(This can include the tenure used to earn the Scouter's Training Award.)

 From to

 From to

 From to

 Training

-☐ Complete basic training for Cubmasters.
-Attend a pow wow or university of Scouting or attend at least four roundtables (or equive each year of the tenure used for this award. alent) during
+Complete basic training for Cubmasters.
+Attend a pow wow or university of Scouting (or equivalent), or attend at least four roundtables (or equivalent) during each year of the tenure used for this award.

 Approved by:

 Pack Committee Chair Date

 Performance

 Do the following during the tenure used for this award:

-□ Achieve at least the Silver level of Journey to Excellence for at least two years.
+Achieve at least the Silver level of Journey to Excellence for at least two years.
 The Quality Unit Award is acceptable if the tenure used is prior to 2011.
-Conduct an annual pack planning session a published pack meeting/activity schedule for parents in each year.
+Conduct an annual pack planning session and have a published pack meeting/activity schedule for the pack's parents in each year.

-☐ Earn the National Summertime Pack Award at least once.
-Participate in at least one additional suppler advanced training event at the council, area national level.
+Earn the National Summertime Pack Award at least once.
+Participate in at least one additional supplemental or advanced training event at the council, area, region, or national level.

 Approved by:

-Pack Committee Chair Date

-Pack Committee Chair Date
+Pack Committee Chair